 3. Preparing Your Raised Bed

-- Once this is done, you can fill the bed with compost to start preparing the area for planting.
+Once you create a border, you can fill it with the potting mixture to start preparing the area for gardening.

-- After selecting and preparing viable condition for growing (choosing a perfect tract of soil, bed or container) one essential element still remains - choosing plants and crops that grow best in your region and climatic conditions.
+After selecting and preparing viable conditions for growing (choosing a perfect tract of soil, bed, or container) one essential element still remains - choosing plants and crops that grow best in your region and climatic conditions.
 Find out which crops grow best in your region to experience a high yield.

 5. Care and Maintenance

-- If you are watering your garden by hand instead of relying on a soaker hose or drip system, water your garden in the morning.
-This can increase the amount of water that your plants or crops retain while also reducing the likelihood of detrimental mildew forming on your crops.
+If you choose to water your garden manually instead of using a soaker hose or drip system, then you should water your garden early in the morning.
+As a result, the amount of water your plants or crops retain will increase and will also reduce the chances of detrimental mildew forming on your crops.

-Just follow these simple instructions and you’re all set to grow your own organic and healthy yield!
+By following these simple steps you will be all ready to grow your organic garden and a healthy yield.
 Head on to AllThatGrows today and experience the joy of organic gardening with our non-hybrid and GMO-free seeds.